 What Is Information Systems?

-An IS student at CSU is less interested in the theory and math behind computing and more interested in the practical application of technology to solve real business problems.
+An IS student at Cleveland State is less interested in the theory and math behind computing and more interested in the practical application of technology to solve real business problems.
 IS students care about the user — about efficiency, value, and strategy — and are more interested in management career tracks.

 “If the student wants to code, and they’re sure, then that’s computer science, 100%,” said Dr. West.
 “But if they think about themselves moving into management — a leadership position — or want to work more with users or lead a team, then that might be info systems.”